paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Very Impressed
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Very impressive. honest and always prepared to that bit extra.
+I will be definitely calling him again.
+Outstanding, you just don't find good builders these days .Would recommend him without hesitation.